SUCHiDEV/react-code-split/README.md

 When you go to render all these dynamically loaded components, what you'll get is a whole bunch of loading screens.

-This really sucks, but the good news is that React Loadable is designed to make server-side rendering work as if nothing is being loaded dynamically.
+This really sucks, but the good news is that React CodeSplit is designed to make server-side rendering work as if nothing is being loaded dynamically.

 Here's our starting server using [Express](https://expressjs.com/).